Cell Phone Ticket | Distracted Driving

 *fine includes a victim surcharge and the court fee

-According to Ontario’s distracted driving laws (Ontario Highway Traffic Act, section 78 (1)), there are no demerit points for novice licences (upon conviction), but suspensions are much longer.
+According to Ontario’s distracted driving laws (Ontario Highway Traffic Act, section 78 (1)), there are no demerit points for novice driver’s licences (G1, G2, M1 or M2 licence holders) upon conviction, but suspensions are much longer:

 • minimum fine of $615 (incl. victim surcharge and court fee);